2024 CONIFA World Football Cup

 The 2024 CONIFA World Football Cup would have been the fourth edition of the CONIFA World Football Cup, an international football tournament for states, minorities, stateless peoples and regions unaffiliated with FIFA organised by CONIFA.
 On 9 May 2023, Kurdistan Region was announced as the tournament host, but was removed in September 2024 following their suspension by CONIFA.

 On 30 April 2024, CONIFA announced that the tournament would be postponed until summer 2025 after security concerns meant that a large number of teams would not travel to the region.
-On 9 September 2024, it was announced that Kurdistan would no longer host the tournament and had been suspended by CONIFA, no new host for the 2025 event was announced but an unofficial statement by the CONIFA President shared through social media suggested that Brazilian state of São Paulo was to become the new host.
+On 9 September 2024, it was announced that Kurdistan would no longer host the tournament and had been suspended.
+Statement by the CONIFA president shared through social media suggested that Brazilian state of São Paulo was to become the new host.

-On 18 December 2024, CONIFA announced that the rescheduled 2025 tournament would be cancelled, after potential hosts São Paulo failed to show proof of organisational or financial ability.
-CONIFA announced that the next World Football Cup would now be scheduled to be held in either 2026 or 2027.
+On 18 December 2024, CONIFA announced that the rescheduled 2025 tournament would be cancelled, after potential host São Paulo failed to show proof of organisational or financial ability.
+CONIFA announced that the next World Football Cup would be held in either 2026 or 2027.